Bauer Hotel (Venice): Services

 The Bauer offers 56 suites and 135 rooms.

 The hotel restaurant is De Pisis.
 Breakfast is served on the 7th floor terrace, the Settimo Cielo, which in the evening serves drinks and snacks.
 The Canal Bar is outside, at ground level, and the B Bar offers live jazz performances.

 Location

 To the left of the hotel, across the Rio San Moisè, is the Palazzo Treves-Barozzi, and to its right, separated by the Calle Tredici Martiri, is the Ca' Giustinian.
 The hotel's main entrance is on the north, on the Campo San Moisè.
 On its west runs the Rio San Moisè, on which it has a boat landing.
 It faces the Dogana and the Salute across the Grand Canal.

+Other Bauer properties in Venice

+For a period in the 2010s, the Bauer group operated three additional properties: the Residenza Grunwald (formerly Bauer Casa Nova), located adjacent to the hotel on the Campo San Moisè; and the Bauer Palladio and the Villa F, both located on the Giudecca, facing San Marco across the Giudecca Canal.

 In literature

 The Bauer-Grünwald is one of the settings of Chekhov's novella An Anonymous Story (1893).